JaidedAI/EasyOCR/README.md

 ## Examples

 See this [Colab Demo](https://colab.fan/easyocr).
-You can run just it in the browser.
+You can run it in the browser.
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.fan/easyocr)

 ![example](examples/example.png)